-The Company recognises jurisdictional differences in COR legal requirements.
+The Company recognises jurisdictional differences in CoR legal requirements.
 The Company will select the most stringent requirement and apply that to all jurisdictions through procedural documentation.
-The National Heavy Vehicle Law ('HVNL') and National Heavy Vehicle Regulations will apply with the exception of Western Australia that must comply with the Road Traffic (Vehicles) Act 2012 (WA) and Road Traffic (Administration) Act 2008 (WA) ('WA COR') for both light and heavy vehicles.
+The National Heavy Vehicle Law (NHVL) and National Heavy Vehicle Regulations will apply, except for Western Australia that must comply with the Road Traffic (Vehicles) Act 2012 and Road Traffic (Administration) Act 2008 (WA CoR) for both light and heavy vehicles.

-Light vehicles are not included in HVNL, however for simplicity and to ensure that every element is considered, WA COR will apply Company wide in this instance.
+Light vehicles are not included in NHVL, however, for simplicity and to ensure that every element is considered, WA CoR will apply Companywide in this instance.

-Fatigue and speed are not included in WA COR, however for simplicity and to ensure that every element is considered, HVNL will apply Company wide in this instance.
+Fatigue and speed are not included in WA CoR, however, for simplicity and to ensure that every element is considered, NHVL will apply Companywide in this instance.

-The aim of COR is to make sure everyone in the supply chain shares responsibility for ensuring breaches of the law do not occur.
-Under HVNL and WA COR ('COR laws') if you are named as a party in the chain of responsibility and you exercise (or have the capability of exercising) control or influence over any transport task, you have a responsibility to ensure the law is complied with.
+The aim of CoR is to make sure everyone in the supply chain shares responsibility for ensuring breaches of the law do not occur.
+Under NHVL and WA CoR if you are named as a party in the CoR and you exercise (or have the capability of exercising) control or influence over any transport task, you have a responsibility to ensure the law is complied with.